Near-Optimal Mixed Strategy for Zero-Sum Differential Games: Introduction

 Despite significant progress in characterizing the value function of ZSDGs under mixed strategies via the HJI framework, efficiently computing the optimal mixed strategies remains an open and challenging problem.
 In current approaches \cite{cardaliaguetDifferentialGamesAsymmetric2007,cardaliaguetPureRandomStrategies2014,buckdahnValueFunctionDifferential2013,buckdahnValueMixedStrategies2014,flemingMixedStrategiesDeterministic2017a}, the commitment delays in mixed strategies are required to asymptotically approach zero, which leads to chattering behavior for mixed strategy design—that is, the necessity of switching control inputs infinitely fast \cite{levantChatteringAnalysis2010}.
 This not only poses severe implementation challenges in practical applications, such as robotics and pursuit-evasion, but also limits the theoretical robustness of these solutions.
 Addressing this gap is critical, as developing methods to compute optimal mixed strategies without relying on infinitesimal commitment delays could significantly enhance the real-world applicability of mixed strategies in dynamic conflict scenarios.

-In this paper, we aim to develop a stochastic differential game (SDG) weak-approximation-based method to solve ZSDGs under mixed strategies without the asymptotic assumption on the commitment delay.
-The key idea is to design an SDG under pure strategies that approximate the original game under mixed strategies.
-By ensuring that the deviations between both the state distributions and the cost expectations remain small over the entire time horizon, the proposed method enables us to approximate both the value function and the optimal mixed strategies effectively.
+In this paper, we aim to develop a weak approximation framework to solve ZSDGs under mixed strategies without the asymptotic assumption on the commitment delay.
+The key idea is to design a stochastic equivalent formulation under pure strategies that approximates the original game under mixed strategies.
+By ensuring that the deviations between both the state distributions and the cost expectations remain small over the entire time horizon, the proposed framework enables us to approximate both the value function and the optimal mixed strategies effectively.

-Our SDG weak approximation method draws inspiration from research dedicated to understanding the dynamics of stochastic gradient descent algorithms \cite{liStochasticModifiedEquations2017, liStochasticModifiedEquations2019,evenContinuizedAccelerationsDeterministic2021,latzAnalysisStochasticGradient2021a}.
+Our weak approximation framework draws inspiration from research dedicated to understanding the dynamics of stochastic gradient descent algorithms \cite{liStochasticModifiedEquations2017, liStochasticModifiedEquations2019,evenContinuizedAccelerationsDeterministic2021,latzAnalysisStochasticGradient2021a}.
 In these studies, the authors devise stochastic differential equations (SDEs) to approximate the distributional dynamics of stochastic gradient descent (SGD) algorithms in a weak sense.
 We have observed a shared challenge between understanding SGD algorithms and characterizing game dynamics and accumulated costs under mixed strategy.
 Building upon this similarity, the idea of employing SDE to approximate SGD algorithms can be further extended to the proposed SDG weak approximation.